-NEW JOBS FOR VATELIENS: Jean-Baptiste is now Assistant Housekeeping Manager at the Four Seasons Toronto (Canada).
+NEW JOBS FOR VATELIENS: Jean-Baptiste is now Assistant Guest Services Manager at the Four Seasons Toronto (Canada).
 Coming soon: his new interview.
 Read here about his first job at the Four Seasons Jackson Hole, Wyoming (USA).

 A Vatel Switzerland 2013 alumnus, Jean-Baptiste Melet fulfilled his dream: working in the prestigious Four Seasons hotel chain in a hotel located in Jackson Hole, Wyoming, USA.
 Another Vatelien who is open to the world and who is a brilliant success as the Floor Supervisor.